 If you’re after some remote entertainment this month, on October 6 Sheffield Theatres & Clean Break will be livestreaming a performance of Typical Girls, a part-gig, part-play about a group of women in a prison who discover the punk band The Slits and form their own group.
 If you’re local, the show is running at the Crucible until the 16th.

 There’s a new podcast play launching next week, with a live recording of the first instalment, The Diagnosis by Athena Stevens, on at the Bush Theatre on the 2nd.
 The Fizzy Sherbet podcast will feature audio plays that amplify underrepresented voices in theatre.

 If you want some quick laughs from up-and-coming comics, I’d recommend taking a look at this year’s Funny Women Awards top 10 comedy shorts, available to watch here.
 The awards themselves took place last week and the final is also available to livestream (for £10) here.

 That’s all I have space for this month.
 As always, if you have a show you’d like me to highlight here then please get in touch!

-Image: the photo is of a PALAVER party and is courtesy of Fatt Projects.
+Image: the photo is of a PALAVER party and is by Emma Jones, courtesy of Fatt Projects.
 It shows a young girl wearing a homemade crown dancing and smiling.
 She is surrounded by adults and children also dancing and smiling.
 There is confetti falling through the air and the room is lit in red, blue and purple.